Testing Out The Ghost Ice Clear Ice Tray Insert

 Ice Picks

-41xgi+ZCbPL._AC_SL1000_Three-Prong: Most of the time I just use a 3-pronged ice pick for cutting up blocks of ice.
+• Three-Prong: Most of the time I just use a 3-pronged ice pick for cutting up blocks of ice.
 Several manufacturers make the same model.
 I have one by Fortune Candy.
-This is another one of the same style.

 DIY Ice Cube Trays using this method

-Clear Ice Balls and Death Stars Using a Thermos
+Clear Ice Balls, Death Stars, Skulls Using a Thermos

-The links for the ice ball molds keep changing so make sure to double check, but for now here is one that looks like what I buy.
+• 2.5" Ice Ball Molds: Here is one that looks like what I buy but these links tent to change.
 Just be sure to buy 2.5" ones that are separate rather than stuck together in a 4-pack.

 Small Ice Balls